We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 We're probably sticking on Al Jazeera, guys, because Al Jazeera is better quality.

-The Israeli shit keeps like kind of and I hope that we will see uh other achievements with the support of Trump in the region.
+I hope that we will see other achievements with the support of Trump in the region.

-Was the Israeli ambassador with the Israelis on the ground about that force and its arrival, but of course, that force, as I say, we don't even know exactly which countries are going to be.
+But of course, that force, as I say, we don't even know exactly which countries are going to be.

 This crazy last president to speak at the Knesset was Bush.

-God damn!
+God damn.

 A matter of days, probably weeks, before there are international forces on the ground.

-Then how is Gaza going to be actually run?
+Then, how is Gaza going to be actually run?

-Well, President Trump has made himself the uh chair of a board of peace, as they are calling it, which is going to run Gaza.
+Well, President Trump has made himself the chair of a board of peace, as they are calling it, which is going to run Gaza.

-Um that sounds fine, but exactly President Trump's not going to be here on the ground running Gaza.
+That sounds fine, but exactly President Trump's not going to be here on the ground running Gaza.

 Of course, he's only here for a very short visit and heading back to Washington.

-Smash that like button, ninjas.
+Smash that like button, Ninjas.

-Smash that fucking like button.
+Smash that fucking light button.

 Tony Blair, a controversial figure in the region, he's been mentioned as another member of that board of peace.

-Um, are they going to use any of the officials that have been there in the past?
+Are they going to use any of the officials that have been there in the past?

 Because of course it's a Hamas-run government, but some of those officials on the ground are technocrats who were working in the government of Gaza before Hamas was even running the government of Gaza.